Graph-X/davscan/README.md

 **Exclusion of DoS exploit results** - placeholder for this in the args, just haven't built it out yet. (not fully tested though)

+**Exclusion of MSF modules from exploit results** - Custom searchsploit is included in the repo for this.
+Either overwrite existing searchsploit or backup and replace.
+(Sooner or later this feature should make it into the official searchsploit script).

 ## What doesn't work:

 **Authentication** - I've started this, but it's not finished yet.
 I'll get to it when I actually need it.